 "The IRS will not go away, and not acting promptly may only make the auditor suspicious or antagonistic," he said.

 For security purposes, if you are being audited, you will receive a mailed letter, Pohl said.
 Scammers will often masquerade as the IRS by sending emails or leaving phone messages in an attempt to get your personal data, but the real IRS does not communicate with taxpayers in these ways, Pohl said.

 2. Get your records organized.

-Before you and/or your tax professional meet with an IRS auditor, take the time to dig up and organize all of your business records from the past tax year, said Kimberly Foss, a certified financial planner (CFP); founder and president of Empyrion Wealth Management; and author of "Wealthy by Design" (Greenleaf Book Group Press, 2013).
+Before you and your tax professional respond to the IRS and/or meet with an auditor, take the time to dig up and organize all of your business records from the past tax year, said Kimberly Foss, a certified financial planner (CFP) and author of "Wealthy by Design" (Greenleaf Book Group Press, 2013).
 This includes receipts and invoices for income and expenses, bank statements and canceled checks, accounting books and ledgers, hard copies of tax-prep data, and leases or titles for business property, she said.
 If the IRS has requested specific documents to review, be sure you have those readily accessible as well.

 3. Answer the auditor's questions (and that's it).

 When you sit down with the auditor, you'll be asked numerous questions about the information reported on your tax return.
 Our expert sources agreed that you should not volunteer any information you are not required to give.